-Simple eosinophilic pneumonia is caused by lung inflammation.
-Eosinophils irritate your lung tissues, making them inflamed and swollen.
-Eosinophils are white blood cells that your body uses to fight allergies and parasites.
-Simple eosinophilic pneumonia is also called Loffler syndrome or pulmonary eosinophilia.
+SEP is caused by lung inflammation.
+Eosinophils are white blood cells that help your body fight disease such as a parasite infection.
+The eosinophils collect in your lungs and irritate your lung tissues.
+This makes your lungs inflamed and swollen.
+SEP is also called Loffler syndrome or pulmonary eosinophilia.

-What are the signs and symptoms of simple eosinophilic pneumonia?
+What are the signs and symptoms of SEP?

-- A cough that may produce mucus or bloody mucus
+- A cough that may produce yellow or bloody mucus

 - Chest pain